Jagruti-31/demo-26Oct/README.md

 # demo-26Oct
-This is my first git respo
+This is my first git repository.
+Jagruti Ambhore.